ansible/ansible-container/docs/rst/index.rst

 Welcome to ansible-container!
 =============================
+Ansible Container is the ultimate workflow for container development, testing, and deployment.

 Ansible Container enables you to build Docker images and orchestrate containers using only Ansible playbooks.
 Describe your application in Docker Compose and, rather than a Dockerfile, provide a playbook with tasks for building images.
 Ansible Container will take it from there.